Medical questions & health advice by board certified doctors

-"Why do I have a nasty "smoker hack" when I don't have a fever or stomach ache and I don't smoke?
+"Why do I have a nasty "smoker hack" when I don't have a fever or stomach ache and I don't smoke?"

 I'm 19, it's winter and I live in MN.
 I felt like I had a cold for about two days, but then it went away.
 Over the next week, I've had this awful cough that I can't shake, I finally tried Mucinex, and thats worked best so far, but my nose isn't really stuffy either.
 I still have this cough and I want to get rid of it.
 Ibuprofin has helped with the sore throat, due to the cough.

 This would also explain the fact that the best thing that you've been able to use so far for the cough is the mucinex, as it helps with the mucous that your nose is so excitedly producing.
 So what to do about it?
 First, keep getting better, and keep washing your hands.
 Lots of fluids will help to thin out mucous and make it drain appropriately during the day so that it is not as problematic at night.
 Over the counter cough remedies might also help.
 Otherwise, just keep giving it time, and things should start to improve.
 If your symptoms persist, or you start to have additional symptoms as well, please see your doctor to make sure that there is nothing more going on.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.